sunisfighting/NETON/README.md

 All datasets will be downloaded directly from publicly available sources, and thus we do not upload them to this repo.

-## The results on Amazon Photo should be close to:
+## The results on Amazon Photo should be close to example_photo.jpg:

 <img width="600" src="https://github.com/sunisfighting/NETON/blob/main/example_photo.jpg"/>